Network and TLS

 TLS for External Resource Access

-• SNI means Server Name Indication, indicating whether the server domain name and certificate are verified to be the same; A null value means no validation.
+- SNI: Server Name Indication, indicating whether the server domain name and certificate are verified to be the same during the TLS handshake.
+If left empty, no hostname validation is performed.

 authentication {